zbalkan/zbalkan.github.io/_posts/2023-09-19-ironies-of-automation.md

 * **Design Challenges:** Designing automated systems that effectively support human operators is a complex task that requires understanding both technical and human factors.

-* **Training and Adaptation:** Operators need specialized training to work effectively with automated systems, including how to handle failures and unexpected events.
+* **Training and Adaptation:** Operators need specialised training to work effectively with automated systems, including how to handle failures and unexpected events.

 * **Ethical and Legal Concerns:** Automation raises questions about responsibility and accountability, especially in high-stakes environments.